Sageworks: History

 In November 2016, the company launched a platform that helps lenders provide financing for small and medium-sized businesses.
 In June 2017, it released its CashSage product, for analyzing cash flow.

+In 2018, Banker's Toolbox acquired Sageworks and relaunched a combined product under the name Abrigo.

 Uses

 Sageworks' data has been used by academics to analyze economics using data from private companies, where traditionally only a very small data-set of about 4,000 public companies that publicly reported their data was available.
 According to a paper from researchers with New York University and Harvard Business School, Sageworks' data is especially useful, because it is free of survivor bias and other selection biases.

 Sageworks also uses data to create the "Sageworks Private Company Indicator", which shows private-company sales growth and profit margins.
 The firm also occasionally issues aggregate information about average profitability of private firms in various industries.

 Acquisition

 In 2018, Accel-KKR acquired Sageworks for an undisclosed amount and became part of the Banker's Toolbox suite of products.
 In 2019, Banker's Toolbox sunset the Sageworks brand and re-branded themselves as Abrigo.